nexpy/nxrefine/_sources/experiment.rst.txt

 a more accurate refinement.

 The "Plot Cake" button can be used to generate a "cake" plot, in which all the powder rings, which are plotted against polar angle, should fall on vertical lines.

 .. figure:: /images/cake-plot.png
    :align: center
    :width: 80%

-   *Cake Plot*
+   *Cake Plot which allows a comparison of the powder data, plotted as a function of polar angle, with the theoretical powder lines (dotted red lines).*

 This can be used to determine whether the calibration is sufficiently good over the entire angular range of the detector.
 If there is evidence